“The Conquests & Interventions in Panama” by General Manuel Antonio Noriega (3/11/1997)

 Vasco Nuñez de Balboa had already traveled some distance into the lands of the isthmus when upon this unforeseen journey he arrived at an area of peaceful Indians, living in the confluence of two great and navigable lowland rivers.
 The rivers were connected to each other by the laws of ebb and flow.
 The Spaniards observed that when the tides receded, the waters withdrew in a raging torrent toward the sea.
 The Indians told the conquerors that the river, which they called the Tuira, ran its course “to the great salty seas,” something that made no sense at all to Balboa’s troops.
 But when the tide rose, seawater ran upstream into the Tuira.
 This unique ebb and flow of the tides between the two mighty rivers can be seen still where the Spaniards built the fortress of Yaviza, a staging point for their continuing incursion into what would become known as Panama.

-Yaviza was the same name the Spaniards gave to the natives, whom they heard shout excitedly, when the tide came in and they ran to fill their cauldrons with fresh water while they could, “Yavi… za!, Yavi… za!” — “The water is coming, the water is coming.”
+Yaviza was the same name the Spaniards gave to the natives, whom they heard shout excitedly, when the tide came in and they ran to fill their cauldrons with fresh water while they could, “Yavi-za!, Yavi-za!” — “The water is coming, the water is coming.”

 It was from this fort on the shores of the Rio Chucunaque, which was fed by the waters of the Chico, which in turn ran into the greatest and most voluminous river of Darien, the Tuira, that Balboa set sail in 1511 for the west coast of Panama.
-The settlement was already known by the name Santa Maria de la Antigua del Darien.
+The settlement was already known by the name Santa María de la Antigua del Darien.

-Here, in an open field, in the shadow of the venerable walls, with the echoes of the river, by the ancient and forgotten first Spanish fortress on the isthmus, Jose del Carmen Mejia came as a teacher.
+Here, in an open field, in the shadow of the venerable walls, with the echoes of the river, by the ancient and forgotten first Spanish fortress on the isthmus, Jose del Carmen Mejía came as a teacher.
 His students were the people who lived nearby and he taught them no matter their age or previous education.
 Elsa and Alberto Ayala were there; so was Aida Moreno.
-Also sitting in the shade of the fortress were Fernando and Elicer Alguero; Manuel Aguirre; Chichi, Edy and Yolanda Lay; Teresa, Rafael and Hilario Mejia; Matias Ayala and one more — me, in the arms of my mother, Maria Felix Moreno Mejia.
-Dozens of young people, Choco Indians and others came to be educated by my great uncle Jose del Carmen, who was the leader and culture advocate for the entire area, as well as a protector of the Indians.
+Also sitting in the shade of the fortress were Fernando and Eliécer Alguero; Manuel Aguirre; Chichi, Edy and Yolanda Lay; Teresa, Rafael and Hilario Mejía; Matías Ayala and one more — me, in the arms of my mother, María Felix Moreno Mejía.

-Today there is still a humble reminder of those lessons — the school in Yaviza bears the name of Jose del Carmen Mejia, the little man of Darien.
-He was of Spanish ancestry, a descendant of Rafael Mejia and Fernando Mejia, who respectively married Ramona Peralta and Petra Morales, the most immediate relatives I had on my mother’s side.
+Today there is still a humble reminder of those lessons — the school in Yaviza bears the name of Jose del Carmen Mejía, the little man of Darien.
+He was of Spanish ancestry, a descendant of Rafael Mejía and Fernando Mejía, who respectively married Ramona Peralta and Petra Morales, the most immediate relatives I had on my mother’s side.

 The Spanish conquerors hugged the northwestern coast of the Gulf of Uraba and advanced eastward along the islands of San Blas.
 The area is located above the Caserio Careta, later known as Acla, in the Bay of Caledonia.
 These were said to be the lands of Chief Careta, who surrendered to the power of the invaders.
 It was here, so the legend goes, that Careta showered Balboa with gifts, including his own daughter, Princess Anayansi, in a gesture of peace and friendship.